-Stored Product Insects (SPIs), are a physical risk to businesses which operate within the food industry such as food processors and food retail companies.
+Stored product insects (SPIs), are a physical risk to businesses which operate within the food industry such as food processors companies.
 They can also be found amongst the textile industry.

 SPIs go by many different names.
 They are often referred to as stored product pests, pantry pests, pantry insects, or food pests to name a few.